lkopacz/a11y-with-lindsey/src/pages/podcast-a11y/index.md

 Cons:

 - Especially at first, you have to edit it.
-We didn't want to have random words in there, so we took some time to listen to the tool as it read the transcript to me.
+We didn't want to have random words in there, so we took some time to listen to the tool as it read the transcript to us.
 - I feel a little guilty when I use Machine Learning to replace a job that a person could do.

 ### What we ended up doing